Araya’s Place

 South Lake Union

 Satisfy your sweet tooth with impeccable treats like churro croissants, tiramisu, cinnamon rolls, strawberry shortcake, and apple cinnamon crumb cake at this vegan bakery, which also runs the Latinx mutual aid organization Casa del Xoloitzcuintle and provides meals for community members in need.
-(The business is currently facing an uncertain future Like List due to its landlord filing plans to demolish the building and is running a campaign to request monetary compensation.)
+(The business is currently facing an uncertain future List due to its landlord filing plans to demolish the building and is running a campaign to request monetary compensation.)

 Fremont

-Loving Hut Like List
+Loving Hut List

 This international vegan Vietnamese fast food chain with an outpost in the International District offers irresistibly named dishes such as "fabulous pho," "celestial salad," and "blissful noodles," plus veggie burgers, pizzas, smoothies, and juices.